 Conclusion and Future Works

 We have developed Twister4Azure, a novel iterative MapReduce distributed computing runtime for Azure cloud.
-We have implemented four important scientific applications using Twister4Azure – MDS, Kmeans Clustering, SWG sequence alignment and BLAST+.
+We implemented four significant scientific applications using Twister4Azure – MDS, Kmeans Clustering, SWG sequence alignment and BLAST+.
 Twister4Azure enables the users to easily and efficiently perform large scale iterative data analysis for scientific applications on a commercial cloud platform.

 In developing Twister4Azure, we encounter the challenges of scalability and fault tolerance unique to utilizing the cloud interfaces.
 We have developed a solution to support multi-level caching of loop-invariant data across iterations as well as caching of any reused data (e.g. broadcast data) and proposed a novel hybrid scheduling mechanism to perform cache-aware scheduling.

 We presented MDS and Kmeans Clustering as iterative scientific applications of Twister4Azure.
 Experimental evaluation shows that MDS using Twister4Azure on public cloud environment scales similar to the Java HPC Twister MDS on a local cluster.
-Further, the Kmeans Clustering using Twster4Azure with virtual instances outperforms Apache Hadoop in local cluster by a factor of 2 to 4 and exhibits performance comparable to Java HPC Twister running on a local cluster.
-We consider the results presented in this paper as one of the first or the first large-scale study of Azure performance for non-trivial scientific applications.
+Further, the Kmeans Clustering using Twster4Azure with virtual instances outperforms Apache Hadoop in a local cluster by a factor of 2 to 4 and exhibits performance comparable to Java HPC Twister running on a local cluster.
+We consider the results presented in this paper as one of the first study of Azure performance for large-scale iterative scientific applications.

 Twister4Azure and Java HPC Twister illustrate our roadmap to a cross platform new programming paradigm supporting large scale data analysis, an important area for both HPC and eScience applications.